Title

 Transferring ownership of property through donation is another common process in the Philippines, allowing individuals to give their assets to family members, friends, or even charitable organizations, either real or personal, without any consideration or payment.
 A Deed of Donation is a legal document that formalizes the transfer of property from the donor to the donee without any monetary compensation.
 To be valid, this document must meet certain requirements as stipulated under the Civil Code of the Philippines.

-Requirements Needed for Transfer of Title
+Requirements Needed for Transfer of Land Title

 Donations and acceptance of real property must be made in a public instrument (should be notarized).
 The notarized deed of donation qualifies as a public instrument.
 The donee can accept the donation in the same deed or a separate notarized document, but it must be done while the donor is alive.
 If accepted in a separate document, the donor must be officially notified, and this notification must be noted in both documents.